School List – 7 Great Schools with Vet Nutrition Programs

 Address : Ithaca, NY

-Students enrolled in the DVM program at Cornell University may have the chance to work with Dr. Joseph Wakshlag, who is the section chief in clinical nutrition and certified with the ACVN.
+Students enrolled in the DVM program at Cornell University may have the chance to work with Dr. Joseph Wakshlag, who is the section chief in clinical nutrition and certified with the ACVIM.
 Dr. Wakshlag completed his own residency in nutrition at the school from 2000 to 2005.
 Students might learn from him through his work with nutrition services, which is provided through the school's hospital and promotes optimal diets and healthy recoveries.
 Specialized formularies are also available to assist with disease management or weight loss.
 Students in the DVM program can take classes such as Veterinary Nutrition and Applied Dairy Nutrition for Practitioners.

 University of Tennessee at Knoxville